Who is the only person to have won both a Booker Prize and an Oscar?

 Q: What is the significance of winning both a Booker Prize and an Oscar?

-A: Winning both a Booker Prize and an Oscar demonstrates an exceptional talent for storytelling across different mediums, showcasing the versatility and creativity of the individual.
+A: Winning both a Booker Prize and an Oscar is an incredibly rare achievement that highlights the exceptional talent and versatility of an individual.
+It showcases their ability to excel in both the literary and cinematic worlds.

-In conclusion, Ruth Prawer Jhabvala’s extraordinary achievement of winning both a Booker Prize and an Oscar is a testament to her immense talent and the impact of her storytelling.
-Her legacy will continue to inspire and captivate audiences for generations to come.